Rajo Singh

-Rajo Singh (25 March 1928 – 9 September 2005) was a politician from Bihar, India.
+Rajo Singh (25 March 1928 – 9 September 2005), also known as Rajo Babu, was a politician from Bihar, India.

 He remained active in the electoral politics at the state and national level for over 50 years.

 Personal life

-Rajo Singh was born in Bhumihar Brahman family in Hathiama village in Sheikhpura district on 25 March 1928.
+Rajo Singh was born in Bhumihar caste in Hathiama village in Sheikhpura district on 25 March 1928.
 He received his Bachelor of Arts in Hindi from "Hindi Sahitya Sammelan, Allahabad".
 He was married to Sharda Devi in the year 1939.
 He had a daughter Mrs Usha Singh married to veterinary doctor Dr S S Singh and son Late Sanjay Kumar Singh.
 His son Mr Sanjay had been two times MLA from Sheikhpura constituency and was a MOS for Rural Development under Shrimati Rabri Devi Govt.
 Mr Sanjay was married to Shrimati Sunila Devi, again two times MLA and also headed as party President of Bihar Pradesh Mahila Congress for more than two years.
 She resigned on her own due to ailing health and constituency over work and work of Civil Society Organisation PARD.